sumoncse19/car-washing-system/README.md

 ## Project Overview

 The Car Wash Booking System is a backend service designed to handle user bookings for car wash services.
 It includes functionalities for managing users, services, slots, and bookings.
-The project is built using Express.js, Mongoose, Zod for validation, and Yarn as the package manager.
+The project is built using `Express.js`, `Mongoose`, `Zod` for validation, `Yarn` as the package manager and here used `Husky` for checking pre-commit.

 ### Live Url: [Click Here](https://car-washing-system-sumoncse.vercel.app/)

 ### Project Overview: [Click Here](https://drive.google.com/file/d/1SNTlie_WHGMjlBV-ePeofyrCsQVfA89C/view?usp=sharing)

 ## Features